-Regulation is neither the only nor necessarily the best way to implement a Town Plan.
-Successful implementation of a Plan also depends on the voluntary actions of residents and landowners.
-Public education regarding the Town Plan helps to convey the importance of local resources, facilities, and services and increases peoples' understanding of the need to plan for the future.
-The Castleton Community Fair was a successful starting point for the real integration of the community into the implementation of the Plan.
-To continue this momentum and capitalize on the success of the Fair, the Castleton Planning Commission recommends that the Town hold a similar event in the spring of 2003 that will focus more specifically on implementing the Goals, Policies, and Programs set forth in the adopted Plan.
+.Successful implementation of a Plan depends on the voluntary actions of residents and landowners.
+Public education regarding the Town Plan helps to convey the importance of local resources, facilities, and services and increase peoples' understanding of the need to plan for the future.